Dutch art: Golden Age

 Dutch Golden Age painting was among the most acclaimed in the world at the time, during the seventeenth century.
-There was an enormous output of painting, so much so that prices declined seriously during the period.
+During the Dutch Golden Age, there was such a high output of paintings that prices for artwork declined.
 From the 1620s, Dutch painting broke decisively from the Baroque style typified by Rubens in neighboring Flanders into a more realistic style of depiction, very much concerned with the real world.
 Types of paintings included historical paintings, portraiture, landscapes and cityscapes, still lifes and genre paintings.
 In the last four of these categories, Dutch painters established styles upon which art in Europe depended for the next two centuries.
 Paintings often had a moralistic subtext.
-The Golden Age never really recovered from the French invasion of 1671, although there was a twilight period lasting until about 1710.
+The Golden Age never really recovered from the French invasion of 1672, although there was a twilight period lasting until about 1710.

 Dutch painters, especially in the northern provinces, tried to evoke emotions in the spectator by letting the person be a bystander to a scene of profound intimacy.
 Portrait painting thrived in the Netherlands in the seventeenth century.
 Many portraits were commissioned by wealthy individuals.
-Group portraits similarly were often ordered by prominent members of a city's civilian guard, by boards of trustees and regents, and the like.
-Often group portraits were paid for by each portrayed person individually.
+Group portraits similarly were often ordered by prominent members of a city's civilian guard, by boards of trustees and regents, and the likes.
+Often, group portraits were paid for by each portrayed person individually.
 The amount paid determined each person's place in the picture, either head to toe in full regalia in the foreground or face only in the back of the group.
-Sometimes all group members paid an equal sum, which was likely to lead to quarrels when some members gained a more prominent place in the picture than others.
+Sometimes, all group members paid an equal sum, which was likely to lead to quarrels when some members gained a more prominent place in the picture than others.
 Allegories, in which painted objects conveyed symbolic meaning about the subject, were often applied.
-Many genre paintings, which seemingly only depicted everyday life, actually illustrated Dutch proverbs and sayings, or conveyed a moralistic message, the meaning of which is not always easy to decipher nowadays.
+Dutch genre paintings often included hidden meanings or messages that were understood by viewers at the time, but may not be easily understood by modern viewers.
 Favourite topics in Dutch landscapes were the dunes along the western sea coast, rivers with their broad adjoining meadows where cattle grazed, often a silhouette of a city in the distance.